UW-CSE-455-2020SP/homeworks/README.md

 and check to see that everything compiles correctly.
 We recommend using Linux or MacOS for the homeworks since installing `make` is easier.
 Linux uses GNU C++ compiler, while MacOS uses XCode C++ compiler.

+## Get started on HW0

-**TO GET STARTED, open up the README for homework 0 in src/hw0/README.md, or view it [here](src/hw0/README.md)**.
+Open up the README for homework 0 in src/hw0/README.md, or view it [here](src/hw0/README.md)**.
 Good luck and have fun!

 ## Instructions for Mac Users
 In MacOS, make sure you have the latest version of Xcode and perform `xcode-select --install`.